 Texas is a very influential state for many reasons.
 It’s large.
 It borders Mexico, and traditionally it is quite conservative.
 This includes their drug policy.
 Frankly speaking, Texas is pretty hard on marijuana.
 Possession of even the smallest amount of marijuana is a misdemeanor, and there is no medical marijuana program.

-If you are considering growing weed in Texas, I’d suggest the following things: keep your grow small, keep your grow discrete, and pay the taxes.
+If you are considering growing weed in Texas, keep your grow small and discrete.
 Following these simple steps could reduce your chances of getting in a lot of trouble, and, may even keep you from getting in any trouble at all.

 There is a saying that everything is bigger in Texas, but when it comes to growing weed in Texas, it does not apply.
 I say this because they do not have cultivation laws- only possession laws.
 This means that if arrested for growing marijuana, the charge will be based only on the amount of marijuana grown.
 While small amounts is a misdemeanor, anything greater than 4 ounces is considered a felony.
 Check the difference at this link here.

 So instead of growing more than you need, prevent the possibility of a greater charge by growing no more than a couple plants.
 Focus on developing those plants into the strongest plants possible with our plant protector and THC Booster.
 Learn harvesting tips from our blog to get the most from your few plants.
 Remember, when growing weed in Texas, its quality not quantity that matters.

 Marijuana cultivation is considered marijuana possession and Texas has strict laws on possession.
 If you want to stay out of jail, you need to make sure no one knows you possess marijuana.
 The best way to do that is by creating a discrete grow room for cultivating your plants.
 There is detailed advice on how to do this in the free Marijuana Grow Bible.
 In it, Robert shares some tips on growing discretely that he’s learned throughout the years.